top of page

 Although the title of the album proudly bears the band's name, in fact, it is a Roger Waters' solo album.
 A hint of this solo project can be seen on the back cover of the album where it reads: "The final cut - a requiem for the post-war dream by Roger Waters performed by Pink Floyd - David Gilmore, Nick Mason, Roger Waters".

 The reality was not far off.
-The band keyboardist Rick Wright was fired by Waters during the recordings of "The Wall" and was replaced by two keyboardists.
+The band keyboardist Richard Wright was fired by Waters during the recordings of "The Wall" and was replaced by two keyboardists.
 Andy Bown on the Hammond organ and Michael Kamen on the piano.
 Michael Kamen will also produce the album alongside Waters and he is the one responsible for combining the symphonic sections with the rock music on the album.

 Drummer Nick Mason, who supposedly appears as a member of the band on the back cover, hardly played on the album and his contribution was mainly limited to effects that are included in the recordings, as these are also mostly "recycled" from effects that the band used on previous albums.
 He was replaced by drummer Andy Newmark - a sought-after session player and former member of "Sly And The Family Stone".